 Ramble: “To follow an irregularly winding path of motion or growth”- the internet.

 Join a Region X guide for a paddle through the nexus of memory and imagination.
 Let our themes be nature, adventure, our problematic relationship to the modern world, and anything that crosses our path along the way.
 I promise no continuity, chronology, or proper grammar.
 My only promise, as I give to guests on the water, is that you will get wet.
-To be read between your own journeys, especially when at work or when you should otherwise be doing something else.
+Read this between your own journeys, especially when at work or when you should otherwise be doing something else.

 “Who gave this guy a password to my website?” – Josh Waterson, Founder, Region X.